-Featured Industries: Grow your career in Frederick County
+Featured Industries: Grow Your Career in Frederick County

 Frederick County is home to a dynamic and evolving economy—and Frederick County Workforce Services is here to help you connect with it.
 Whether you're a student, job seeker, or career changer, this page is your launchpad to explore career pathways in high-growth, high-demand sectors that are hiring now.